Caring for Others ✝ Achieving Excellence

 Responding to issues is both about ensuring pupils know what to do if anything happens to put their online safety at risk, and taking direct and immediate action as a school where incidents occur.

-Click here to view: E-safety Policy
+Click here to view: Online safety Policy

 Click here to view: Staff and volunteer user agreement